 Dr Grant is currently investigating options and outcomes in integrative healthcare.
 Her research interests include the effect of Chinese herbal medicine and acupuncture in the treatment of chronic disease such as diabetes, and cancer.
 Suzanne is also interested in how Chinese medicine may help women with fertility problems.

 Dr Angelo Sabag is a Postdoctoral Research Fellow for Healthy Hearts at NICM Health Research Institute.
 His research investigates the physiological effects of lifestyle therapies, such as exercise, on cardiometabolic health.

 Dr Bhuyan joined NICM Health Research Institute as an ARC Postdoctoral Research Fellow in 2018.
-He has a strong interest and background in investigating the anticancer and antimicrobial properties of plant extracts and bioactive compounds.
+His research centres on the development of novel antimicrobial and anticancer agents from natural sources and deciphering their molecular mechanisms of action.

 Dr Karamacoska is a Postdoctural Research Fellow investigating vascular dementia at NICM Health Research Institute.
 She has strong interest in improving the health of individuals at risk of, or diagnosed with, conditions that affect the brain.

 Dr de Manincor joined NICM Health Research Institute in 2017 as a Postdoctoral Research Fellow in NICM HRI's Healthy Minds Research Program.
 Bridging eastern and western modalities of mind-body health, he is one of the most highly respected yoga teachers in Australia, with over 30 years’ teaching experience.
 Sought out for his expertise in the field of yoga, meditation, positive psychology and mental health, de Manincor regularly speaks with media and international conferences.